 This is High-Intensity Interval Training.

 This form of exercise utilizes short bursts of heart-pumping moves with even shorter rest periods.
 The goal is to boost your metabolism, increasing fat burn.
 HIIT is fast and effective so you can get it done and get on with your day.

 One study has shown that HIIT burns 30 percent more calories in the same amount of time as traditional cardio.

 It is recommended that you get at least 75 minutes of HIIT in each week.

 One of the biggest excuses for not exercising is “not enough time”.
 By planning and scheduling your workouts, you can forget all about this excuse.

 Scheduling an appointment with yourself will keep you on the path to success.

 When you stay consistent, you will burn fat fast!

-8. Get the sleep you need
+8. Get proper sleep

 Numerous studies have shown that getting less than 5–6 hours of sleep per night is associated with increased incidence of obesity.
 There are several reasons behind this.